qdercon/pstpipeline/README.md

 1. To make it easier for our specific analyses to be replicated by others.
 2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are a) not overwhelmingly difficult to adopt, and b) can elicit valuable mechanistic insights.
+3. To do the above in a high-level manner, while still giving the user control over important aspects - most functionality of the package can be achieved with single-line function calls.

 #### 1. quickstart